HwWobbe/DefinitiveData-DeltaAlerts/README.md

 * * incomplete coverage becomes more apparent from increased usage
 * * reported errors (and whole classes of types of errors) are not remedied
 * Discuss Data Integration plans & API access possibilities
-* * perhaps this should have an initial scopre of Ontario.
+* * perhaps this should have an initial scopre of Ontario
+* * * consider this in the context of the TFT potential work
 * * consider Flickr for global scope.
 ## 2022-11-: Due times
 * use PlusCodes in the current EonRh investigation